 Benefits eligibility is dependent upon a variety of factors, including employee classification.
 The Research Foundation Human Resources Department can identify the programs for which you are eligible.
-Details of many of these programs can be found elsewhere in the employee handbook or through the Human Resources Department.
+Details of many of these programs can be found in the employee handbook.